Haggle with Virgin Media

 Save £100s on your existing package, without having to cancel

 Virgin's one of the big players when it comes to TV and broadband, especially for high-speed internet.
-It last increased prices in autumn 2019, but if you're unhappy with your bill you can fight back.
+It recently announced a price increase, but if you're unhappy with your bill you can fight back.

 If you want a better deal, this guide takes you through how to haggle to cut costs.

 Our most recent poll, conducted in November 2020, found 77% of Virgin customers who tried to haggle were successful in negotiating a better deal, showing what's possible.

 To see who else this works well on, see the Top 10 Firms To Haggle With, but here are some examples of MoneySavers who've managed to slash their Virgin bills by haggling:

 Just haggled down my Virgin bill with their retentions department like an ABSOLUTE BOSS